 Nature of values

-Starting form the axiom that each individual has the full right to self and to lead his life as he sees fit, the right to labor and the values created is easily inferred.
+Starting form the axiom that each individual has the full right to self and to lead his life as he sees fit, the right to labour and the values created is easily inferred.
 After all, man acts in order to achieve certain values.
 If it were not for the purpose of those values, he would act differently (or not act at all).
 We can therefore state that the individual voluntarily chooses to act a certain way in order to achieve a value.

 Even though a value is subjective in how it is valued, it objectively exists.
 In other words, even though the use-value is subjective, there is an objective reality in which values exist.
 For example, eating an apple provides energy which supports life, so an apple has value as a source of sustenance.
 It is also of value for everybody to eat.
 But ask yourself, how much is eating that apple worth?
 Try to establish an objective assessment.
 It is not possible.
 The values guiding ones actions are not ever the same for any two individuals, and even if they were we could not find out.